kanmaytacker/system-design/demos/nosql/README.md

 The file [bookmarks.sql](./bookmarks.sql) contains the schema for a bookmarks database.
 It also contains some sample data.

-!!! note
-    The credentials are defined in the `docker-compose.yml` file.
+> The credentials are defined in the `docker-compose.yml` file.
 The values are:
     - POSTGRES_USER: root
     - POSTGRES_PASSWORD: example
     - POSTGRES_DB: bookmarks

 To create the schema and load the data, run the following command: